Verifiable Learning for Robust Tree Ensembles: Experimental Evaluation

 \subsubsection{LSE Setup}

 \writtenbyLC{Our tool LSE requires the user to specify the value of some additional parameters (described in Section~\ref{sec: training-algorithm}) with respect to the traditional implementation of the training algorithm for random forests by sklearn.
 The norm $p$ and the perturbation $k$ depend on the assumed attacker's capabilities, so they do not require a particular tuning.
-Still, the number of partitions $l$ for the hierarchical training and the maximum number of iterations $MAX\_ITER$ of the $\textproc{FixForest}$ procedure require some tuning.
+Still, other parameters such as the number of partitions $l$ for the hierarchical training and the maximum number of iterations $MAX\_ITER$ of the $\textproc{FixForest}$ procedure require some tuning.
 Indeed, although partitioning the features may enable the training of larger ensembles, a too high number of partitions might negatively affect the accuracy of the resulting large-spread ensemble, because each sub-forest has only a partial view on the set of available features and some patterns may not be learned.
 In the same way, the maximum number of rounds $MAX\_ITER$ has an impact on the success of the training procedure, since a minimum number of rounds is required to adjust the thresholds of the ensemble, but a too high number of rounds may modify the thresholds too much and downgrade the predictive power of the model.
-We perform some experiments in order to assess the influence of the two parameters on the success of training a large-spread ensemble and on the accuracy of the resulting model.
-For space reasons, we discuss the results in Appendix~\ref{sec:appendix-tuning}.} \writtenbyLC{In the next experiments, we let the value of $l$ range from one to four, while we take the value of $MAX\_ITER$ from the set $\{100, 500, 1000\}$.
-We choose the best values by using grid-search, looking for the values that give the large-spread ensemble with the best accuracy on each test set.}
+We perform some experiments in order to assess the influence of these parameters on the success of training a large-spread ensemble and on the accuracy of the resulting model to then pick the best-performing models in our experimental evaluation.
+For space reasons, we discuss details in \iffull Appendix~\ref{sec:appendix-tuning}. \else the full version~\cite{abs-2305-03626}. \fi}